amesar/mleap-fun/README.md

 Basic MLeap examples.

-Demonstrates end-to-end creation of an MLeap bundle and its consumption as a Spark bundle or MLeap bundle.
+Demonstrates end-to-end creation of an MLeap bundle and scoring it as a Spark bundle and MLeap bundle.

 #### Synopsis
 * Create an MLeap bundle that can be read by either Spark or MLeap without Spark
-* Load and score using SparkBundle
+* Load and score using SparkBundle (does not score correctly)
+  * Run Databricks job to load and score using SparkBundle (scores correctly)
-* Load and score using MLeapBundle - no Spark code
+* Load and score using MLeapBundle - no Spark code (scores correctly)
 * DecisionTreeRegressor with wine quality dataset

 #### MLeap Bundles